HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 Logical property usage has increased slightly from 2021, up from 4% to 5%.
 However, the chart for 2022 looks very different to the one for 2021.
-Overwhelmingly people are using logical properties to set margin properties, up to 70% from 26%.
-The most popular margin- properties are margin-inline-start and margin-inline-end, they are found in 9% of total pages.
+Overwhelmingly, people are using logical properties to set `margin` properties, up to 70% from 26%.
+The most popular `margin` properties are `margin-inline-start` and `margin-inline-end`, found on 9% of total pages.
 These are particularly useful for making sure that spacing between a label and following field, for example, works in the same way in a LTR and RTL script.

 ### Ruby

-Once again we checked for usage of CSS Ruby, this is a collection of properties used for interlinear annotation, which are short runs of text alongside the base text.
+Once again we checked for usage of [CSS Ruby](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Ruby), a collection of properties used for interlinear annotation, which are short runs of text alongside the base text.

 {{ figure_markup(
     content="0.2%",